BoraEnesOzsahin/SpaceApps/README.md

 ## Extending the project

-- Experiment with alternative models (e.g., XGBoost, Random Forest) by modifying `src/model.py`.
+- Add or adjust ensemble definitions in `src/model.py` to experiment with alternative hyperparameters or algorithms.
 - Incorporate additional features from the KOI table or other missions (K2, TESS) by updating `src/data.py`.
 - Log training runs with MLflow or Weights & Biases for experiment tracking.
 - Deploy the Streamlit app (e.g., Streamlit Cloud, Hugging Face Spaces) for easy sharing with collaborators.